and3rson/raid/assets/index.en.md

 Events are usually delayed for up to 2 seconds.

-Only states are supported at this moment - 24 total plus Kyiv city.
+Only regions are supported at this moment - 24 total plus Kyiv city.
 Crimea is absent from this list since no information is available.
 But we all know that Crimea is Ukraine.

+Service works in two modes: HTTP and TCP.

+# A. HTTP mode

-## Authentication
+## A1.
+Authentication

 You will need a key to use this API.